New Zealand horse racing

 Like Australia’s Gambling Act, the one in New Zealand only covers activities that originate within the country’s border.

-What this means is the New Zealand government cracks down hard on companies that operate within the country, but much like Australia, they do not have the same jurisdiction over those which operate from other areas such as Norfolk Island and Australia’s Northern Territory.
+What this means is the New Zealand government cracks down hard on betting sites that operate within the country, but much like Australia, they do not have the same jurisdiction over those which operate from other areas such as Norfolk Island and Australia’s Northern Territory.

 The important thing to know as punters is that the laws are in place to curtail the company’s ability to operate freely within the nation – they do not affect the punter in anyway.

-Amongst some of the favourites for Kiwis that we recommend are Bet365 and William Hill.
+Amongst some of the favourite horse racing betting sites for Kiwis that we recommend are Bet365 and William Hill, with both of these based out of the United Kingdom (Top UK betting sites).

 New Zealand horse racing – much like Australia’s – is a big deal in the country, and while the Kiwi iteration is not as popular as the Aussie gallops, there is still plenty of interest around the big races.